ArolaunTech/sims/README.md

 # sims
-My KSP simulations and optimizers.
+My simulations and optimizers.
 Please note that these were built for myself, not for anyone else, so it might be hard to use.
 No tech support will be provided by me.

 ## Brief Code Descriptions

+### KSP Simulations:
  - ```comms.py```: Optimizes satellite communication networks with a given number of satellites for maximum reliability.
  - ```fuelopt.py```: Optimizes the distribution of fuel across rocket stages for maximum delta-v.
  - ```graphtraverse.py```: Optimizes the location of a mothership in the Jool system for the most efficient Jool-5. (yes I know it's Elliptical Laythe and Tylo Orbit)